 - There shall be no less than five (5) permanent committees, including but not limited to membership, publications, convention, placement and professional development.
 The committee structure may be changed and expanded at the discretion of the Executive Board.

 - All committee appointments shall be for a term of one year.
-Committee Chairpeople may be re-appointed an unlimited number of times at the discretion of the President.
+Committee Chairpeople may be reappointed an unlimited number of times at the discretion f the President.

-- Nominations Committee: Bi-annually, no later than November 1, the President, in consultation with the officers of the Executive Board, shall appoint a Nomination Committee.
-The immediate Past President of the Association chairs the Nomination Committee as long as the immediate Past President is a member in good standing.
+- Nominations Committee: Bi-annually, no later than November 15, the President, in consultation with the officers of the Executive Board, shall appoint a Nomination Committee.
 It shall consist of four (4) members: two (2) current Board members, and two (2) non-board members.
 This committee shall seek nominations from the general membership for all elected positions.
 It shall be their duty to present a certified list of nominees to the membership no less than four (4) weeks prior to the elections.
 A list of all nominees shall be presented to the membership at the beginning of the Convention at which elections will take place.

 - Associate and sustaining members shall be eligible for appointment to all committees but may not be nominated for or hold elective office.